About Guest Speaker Gregory Barbaccia

 A pretty interesting recent 2018 case here in Atlanta featured a home improvement and contracting company that acquired another company.
 With this acquisition, they inherited a system administrator, who wasn’t exactly pleased with the business decision.
 When he resigned in July 2018, he basically sabotaged the company by changing all the router passwords, shutting down one of the company’s critical command server.
 And this cost the company more than $800,000 in damagesmore than $800,000 in damages.
 What this goes to show is that something like an acquisition treads on cultural and social borders, potentially creating problems like this.

-Paul: That’s very interesting and I think it’s particularly true here in Asia, where a lot of the cases that we investigate from an incident response perspective contain some element of damage from insider threat.
+Paul: That’s very interesting and I think it’s particularly true here in Asia, where a lot of the cases that we investigate from an incident response perspectiveinvestigate from an incident response perspective contain some element of damage from insider threat.

 Today, we’re seeing layoffs happening across the world.
 And with layoffs and disgruntled employees, there is a ton of intellectual property and confidential documents that can be taken out with these outgoing employees.
 What is your take on this?